IrinaSing/Readeer/README.md

 all the Books

 searches the books without login.
-This search returns basic and limited information about books
+This search returns basic and limited information about books.
+This method limits the number of books returned to 30.

 - **URL**